 Patients undergoing arthroscopic hip procedures are placed in the supine or lateral position.
-1,2,3,7 Both positions are equally effective.
+Both positions are equally effective.
 The choice is made by surgeon preference.
-For some surgeons, the supine position may be advantageous for ease of positioning, while lateral position may be preferable for obese patients.^{1,2,3} When patients are placed in a supine position, a custom leg distraction device is attached to the operating table.
+For some surgeons, the supine position may be advantageous for ease of positioning, while lateral position may be preferable for obese patients.
+When patients are placed in a supine position, a custom leg distraction device is attached to the operating table.
 The patient is positioned against a wide peroneal post with feet in distraction boots securely taped in place with three-inch silk tape.
 The ipsilateral arm is placed across the chest and the contralateral arm is placed on an arm board.
-Complete relaxation is necessary to achieve distraction and the patient is completely paralyzed to prevent any movement during the procedure so that when sharp objects are placed within the joint harm is not caused by sudden movements.7
+Complete relaxation is necessary to achieve distraction and the patient is completely paralyzed to prevent any movement during the procedure so that when sharp objects are placed within the joint harm is not caused by sudden movements.7 sible followed by an isolation drape.
+The adhesive portion of this drape is placed over the incision site and the remainder is placed over the patient.

-The patient's operative leg is placed under traction to open up the joint, providing space to work. ^{1,3,6} This is visualized under fluoroscopy. ^{1,6} The lower limb is placed in slight flexion (approximately 10-20 degrees) with the foot maintained in neutral to slight internal rotation.
+The patient's operative leg is placed under traction to open up the joint, providing space to work.
+This is visualized under fluoroscopy.
+The lower limb is placed in slight flexion (approximately 10-20 degrees) with the foot maintained in neutral to slight internal rotation.